goodblockio/decide-governance-engine/docs/WorkerGuide.md

 ### What Kinds of Jobs are Available?

-In Trail v2.0.0 there are two kinds of jobs: rebalances and cleanups.
-Additional job types will become available as new features are added to Trail.
+In Decide v2.0.0 there are two kinds of jobs: rebalances and cleanups.
+Additional job types will become available as new features are added to Decide.

 `Rebalance` jobs become available when voters cast votes on a ballot and then change their vote weight.
 This action prompts workers to recalculate that voter's weighted votes based on their new balance, and the worker is paid for performing this recalculation.
 Since a voter can participate on any number of different ballots, rebalance jobs become available on *every active vote by that voter* after a balance change.